geckogrpautomation/fitness/README.md

   ## About The Project.

-  A burger ordering app that displays database insert, update and create utilisation.
+ A an excercise tracking app that let's the user ntoe the type and frequency of an excercise.